Local H\"older regularity for set-indexed processes

 For any general set-indexed Gaussian process, Dudley's Corollary 2.3 in \cite{dudley} allows to compute a modulus of continuity (giving the same kind of result than following Corollary \ref{GaussKolm}).
-This result holds under certain entropic conditions on the indexing collection, which are different from these of our setting.
-Assumption (\HA) and more precisely its second condition allows to prove a continuity criterion in the non-Gaussian case.
-Although Adler and Taylor \cite{adlerTaylor} emphasize that the Gaussian property is only used through the exponential decay of the tail probability of the process in the proof of the previous results, they do not suggest any Kolmogorov criterion for non-Gaussian processes.
-The following Theorem \ref{kolmth} do so in the general set-indexed framework of Ivanoff and Merzbach, thanks to the discretization exponent.
+This result holds under certain entropic conditions on the indexing collection, which are not so different from (\ref{eq:assump1}) since in most concrete examples, verifying an entropic condition amounts to finding an upper bound for the distance induced by the process.
+Assumption (\HA) and more precisely (\ref{eq:assump2}) allow to prove a continuity criterion in the non-Gaussian case.
+The following Theorem \ref{kolmth} does so in the general set-indexed framework of Ivanoff and Merzbach.

 \begin{definition} A (pseudo-)distance $\dA$ on $\Acal$ is said: \begin{enumerate}[(i)] \item if for any non-increasing sequence $(U_n)_{n\in\N}$ in $\Acal$ converging to $U=\bigcap_{n\in\N}U_n \in\Acal$, $\dA(U_n, U)$ tends to $0$ as $n$ goes to $\infty$ ;